ghi-electronics/Documentation/software/tinyclr/tutorials/secure-storage-area.md

 ```

 ## 64 Kbyte OTP Secure Storage Area
-The OTP secure flash region is organized into 2048 blocks of 32 bytes each.
+The one time programmable (OTP) secure flash region is organized into 2048 blocks of 32 bytes each.
 Once you write to a block, that block can be read but never changed.

 The static GHIElectronics.TinyCLR.Native.Flash class has methods to read and write OTP flash blocks and also to see if blocks are blank.